Ube Recipes

 Substitutions and Variations

-• Blend everything for a frappé-style drink
+• Blend it for a frozen ube latte

 Make Ahead Tips